Fidget-Cube/fidget-homepage/README.md

 - `sudo nginx -t` and `sudo systemctl restart nginx`

 Your website should now be live at localhost:80
+To get an ssl cert, use certbot: https://certbot.eff.org/

 Add Ratelimiting:
 - Within /etc/nginx/sites-available/default: